Stacer-Varien/Jeanne-Bot/README.md

 Jeanne is a multipurpose Discord bot with miscellaneous, moderation, management, and fun commands.
 It offers a range of features to enhance your server's functionality and user experience.

+## Before You Run This:
+This is a sharded version of the bot.
+It is kept seperately from the other branches until the bot has reached 1000 servers and it will be pushed in the main branch.
+Breakdowns and problems are expected

 ## Features

 ✨ **Slash Commands:** Jeanne supports slash commands for easy and intuitive interaction.